Cypooos/PythonSudoku/README.md

 # PythonSudoku
-A sudoku generator &amp; player coded in python
+A sudoku generator &amp; player coded in python made in 11th Grade

 # How to play
  - Launch the program.